Dir: Joseph Kosinski

-TRON to have a sequel, and then this was what was delivered.
-I don’t say that because TRON: LEGACY is awful, but because it is mediocre, and because you can see how it might have been far better.
+I’m not the biggest Tron fan, but in watching this movie I felt bad for them.
+I can’t imagine the level of disappointment I’d feel if I really had been waiting with anticipation for 28 years for Tron to have a sequel, and then this was what was delivered.
+I don’t say that because Tron: Legacy is awful, but because it is mediocre, and because you can see how it might have been far better.

-The original TRON was the first film to use computer-generated imagery, and it did so brilliantly.
+The original Tron was the first film to use computer-generated imagery, and it did so brilliantly.
 As basic as the CGI was (a few very simple polygon forms) it was used to enhance live action footage, and to give a genuinely new and otherworldly look to the film.
-LEGACY picks up the story 28 years later, and focuses on Sam Flynn (Hedlund), son of the original’s main character Kevin Flynn (Bridges) who has grown up without the father who disappeared 20 years ago (as is explained, along with the events of the first movie, in a graceless ten minute infodump at the beginning of the film).
-When Flynn’s old partner Alan Bradley (played again by Bruce Boxleitner; a good actor who really should get more work) receives a page from Flynn’s office he tells Sam, who goes to investigate, discovers his Dad’s secret office and soon finds himself on ‘The Grid’, a digital world ruled over by Clu (Bridges, with the assistance of the next generation of the technology used to make Brad Pitt appear young in THE CURIOUS CASE OF BENJAMIN BUTTON).
+Legacy picks up the story 28 years later, and focuses on Sam Flynn (Garrett Hedlund), son of the original’s main character Kevin Flynn (Jeff Bridges) who has grown up without the father who disappeared 20 years ago (as is explained, along with the events of the first movie, in a graceless ten minute infodump at the beginning of the film).
+When Flynn’s old partner Alan Bradley (played again by Bruce Boxleitner; a good actor who really should get more work) receives a page from Flynn’s office he tells Sam, who goes to investigate, discovers his Dad’s secret office and soon finds himself on ‘The Grid’, a digital world ruled over by Clu (Bridges, with the assistance of the next generation of the technology used to make Brad Pitt appear young in The Curious Case of Benjamin Button).

-If you like 3D more than I do then I’d heartily recommend TRON: LEGACY, if only because it does show some intent to use 3D to tell a story, by using it only on The Grid (and despite what the opening caption says DO NOT leave your 3D glasses on during the 2D scenes), if you’re not fussed by 3D then I’d say buy the Daft Punk album and wait for the DVD.
+If you like 3D more than I do then I’d recommend Tron: Legacy, if only because it does show some intent to use 3D to tell a story, by using it only on The Grid (and despite what the opening caption says DO NOT leave your 3D glasses on during the 2D scenes), if you’re not fussed by 3D then I’d say buy the Daft Punk album and wait for the DVD.